nmylynh/Data-Structures/notes.md

     - `set_next`: a method to reset the pointer to a new node.

 These will come in handy when we implement the Linked List.

+The Linked List
+My simple implementation of a linked list includes the following methods:

+Insert: inserts a new node into the list

+Size: returns size of list

+Search: searches list for a node containing the requested data and returns that node if found, otherwise raises an error

+Delete: searches list for a node containing the requested data and removes it from list if found, otherwise raises an error